patka/cassandra-migration/README.md

 ensure that the same script can be run multiple times without failing.

 ## More details
 The library checks if there is a table inside the given keyspace that is called "schema_migration".
-If it is not existing it will be created and it contains the following columns:
+It will be created if it doesn't already exist and will contain the following columns:
 * applied_successful (boolean)
 * version (int)
 * script_name varchar